startupbuilders777/ChaosNetwork/README.md

                 The weights will be taken based on highest score to lowest score greedily, by the node's in the activation field, and preferences based on the priority list.

     Solution 3: Use simpler tie breaking rules than solution 2. (however simpler rules than solution 2 will reduce weight node affinity, which is the basis for fast, viable, and accurate learing)
+    Solution 4: greedily choose top k nodes, skipping the ones that have a common weight-matching with a node already chosen to be in the activation field.
+(OK SO AFFINITY IS MAXIMIZED In this solution, but the controller loses their IRON WILL to pass enforcing decisions)

 ## Advantages of Chaos Network